manthan127/AlertifySwift/README.md

 AlertifySwift Provides framework-independent functions to show system popups easily in your App.

-AlertifySwift can be used to show popups in your iOS app from anywhere it will find the current screen the user is using and show a popup on that screen
+AlertifySwift can be used to show popups in your iOS and tvOS app from anywhere it will find the current screen the user is using and show a popup on that screen

-### Display an alert popup
+### Display an alert
 ```
 do {
     result = try await callApi()